sepuckett86/authentication/GoodminderLaravel/readme.md

 # GoodminderLaravel

+Getting the authentication to work with Goodminder app frontend

 ## How to use this repository via Homestead

 1) update `homestead.yaml` folders and sites to include your repo followed by `vagrant up --provision`